 North Atlantic Right Whale

 They have a single calf after a gestation period of 12-13 months.
-They have no dorsal fin, a dark body, and a very large head covered in patches of rough skin.
+They have no dorsal fin, a dark body, and a large head covered in rough skin patches.

 Best Place to Watch: Bay of Fundy

 The North Pacific right whale measures between 49-65 ft (15-17m) and 34-90 tons.
 Females grow larger than males, and both genders are almost identical in appearance to the North Atlantic right whale, although they can grow a little larger.

 They are one of the most critically endangered whale species, with an estimated population of 400-500 in the world today.

 Best Place to Watch: Aleutian Islands and Pribilof Islands

 Northern Bottlenose Whale

 The Northern bottlenose whale is a medium-sized whale.
 They measure from 19-32 ft (5.8-9.8m) with a weight of 6.4-8.3 tons.
 They feed mainly on squid and shoaling fish.